| ProgramsCopyright 1997, 1998Virginia Lawrence This section discusses mostly the software programs available on

 adjust spaces between the letters of words, but Word makes it

+very difficult to do.
 You may have no interest in learning the language of

 typesetting or how to kern letters and manually adjust tracking.